tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

    ```

 7. Add your own questions at the end of the file
 8. Make sure you save the file.
-You can tell if a file is uns because there will be a dot next to the filename in the File tab.
+You can tell if a file is unsaved because there will be a dot next to the filename in the File tab.
 When you save a file, the dot disappears.

    ![Unsaved file](git-exercise-14.png)
    ![Saved file](git-exercise-15.png)